 On January 30, 2022, USCIS and Customs and Border Protection (CBP) began to issue Forms I-94 that contain the new codes.
 Therefore, if an E or L spouse has a valid Form I-94 containing one of the new codes, it is an acceptable form of documentation to use as evidence of employment authorization under List C of Form I-9.

 If an E or L spouse is 21 or older and has a valid Form I-94 issued before January 20, 2022, USCIS should have mailed the spouse a notice around April 1, 2022.
 This notice and the spouse’s valid Form I-94, which should reflect a COA Code of E-1, E-2, E-3D, E-3R, or L-2, will serve as evidence of employment authorization.

 However, if an E or L spouse is under age 21 or has not received a notice by April 30, 2022, the spouse should email [email protected] to request a notice.

 USCIS will issue notices only to individuals listed as qualifying E or L spouses on Forms I-539 approved by USCIS.
 If spouses received their Forms I-94 from CBP, they should visit www.cbp.gov for more information.

 Allow Us to Meet Your Immigration Law Needs

-Bashyam Shah Global dedicates its efforts to all matters related to immigration law.
+Bashyam Global dedicates its efforts to all matters related to immigration law.
 We handle all types of immigration cases daily.
 This strong concentration and focus on immigration law allow us to keep up with the federal government’s constant immigration law and policy changes.
 Call us today at (919) 833-0840 and set up a time to discuss your case.